Robert F. Schuck Distinguished Dissertation in Teacher

 This award was established in 1998 in honor of Robert A. Roth, who served as ATE Past President (1983-84).
 Rob worked for Michigan State Education Department and was closely aligned with promoting standards and assessment of teaching and learning.

-Submission deadline for the award to be presented at the Annual Meeting is July 15.
+Submission deadline for the award to be presented at the Annual Meeting has been extended to September 30, 2023

 Who May Enter?